 “How about I bring up some Butter Pecan ice cream for both of us?”

-“Fabulous, come on in.
+“Fabulous.
 I’m sitting on the bed.”

 It was close to midnight.
 Mac’s Mother and Father were already asleep, so he and Jane were the only ones awake.
 Outside, one Federal Marshal was doing sentry duty, making the rounds along the property’s perimeter.
 The rest were in the guest house, sleeping or operating the infrared detection system they had installed.

-Carrying two bowls of ice cream with spoons, Mac took the elevator to the third floor.
+Mac carried two bowls of ice cream with spoons and took the elevator to the third floor.
 Jane’s bedroom, in the center of the house, faced Lake Michigan.
 Her office was in the adjoining bedroom.

 She sat on the bed, wearing grey gym shorts and a baggy-sleeved T-shirt.
-Accepting her bowl, Jane typed something on her iPad to command the lights out.
-The bedroom table lamp turned off, and the full moon adequately illuminated the room.
+Jane typed something on her iPad to command the lights out.
+The bedroom table lamp turned off, and the full moon illuminated the room.
 Jane dissolved a spoonful on her tongue, relishing the cool sweetness of the ice cream.

 “This is so good, Mac,”